kimai/kimai/README.md

-JSON API, invoicing, data exports, multi-timer and punch-in punch-out mode, tagging, multi-user and multi-timezones, authentication via SAML/LDAP/Database, customizable role permissions, responsive and ready for your mobile device, hourly and fixed rates, advanced filtering, money and time budgets with report, support for plugins and many more.
+JSON API, invoicing, data exports, multi-timer and punch-in punch-out mode, tagging, multi-user and multi-timezones, authentication via SAML/LDAP/Database, customizable role permissions, responsive and ready for your mobile device, user specific rates, advanced search & filtering, money and time budgets with report, support for plugins and many more.

 ## Installation